getpara/examples-hub/README.md

 ## Setup

-Ask a coworker to add you to the "@usecapsule" organization on yarn.
+Ask a coworker to add you to the "@usecapsule" organization on NPM and `npm login`.

 To run the example locally, navigate to `web-sdk` directory root, and install dependencies:
 ```sh